-Every summer, tens of thousands of seasonal workers migrate to agriculture production areas across Turkey.
-A majority of these workers are from southeastern Turkey, and they travel as family groups moving from crop to crop for six to eight months each year.
+Every summer, tens of thousands of seasonal workers migrate to agriculture production areas across Türkiye.
+A majority of these workers are from southeastern Türkiye, and they travel as family groups moving from crop to crop for six to eight months each year.
 Often, the children work alongside their migrant parents, contributing to the household income, but at the expense of their personal development.

 Labor intermediaries predominantly recruit migrant workers promising them daily wages, transportation, food, and accommodations.
-Once the workers get paid, the labor intermediary deducts the costs for transportation, housing, and food and a commission, often 10 percent on total earnings, significantly reducing the workers’ take-home pay.
+Once the workers get paid, the labor intermediary deducts the costs for transportation, housing, food, and a commission, often 10% of total earnings, significantly reducing the workers’ take-home pay.
 Some workers have reported verbal and psychological abuse, lack of social security, and long hours while working under the labor contractors’ agreements.

-The FLA is partnering with multi-national agri-business food and beverage companies and Turkey-based suppliers, and the Turkish Ministry of Family, Labor and Social Services (MoFLSS) to improve recruitment and employment practices among seasonal migrant agriculture workers in Turkey.
-Project partners include Anatolia, Balsu, Birlik, Coca-Cola, Erturk, Jayanti, Jordans Dorset Ryvita, Kellogg’s, KFC, Kutas, Marks & Spencer, Nestle, Olam, Osman Akça, Ozgur, Pagmat, Pagysa, Pepsico, Sabrilar, Tiriyakiler, Unilever, Usta, and Yavuz.
+The FLA is partnering with multi-national agri-business food and beverage companies and Türkiye-based suppliers, and the Turkish Ministry of Family, Labor and Social Services (now the separate Ministries of Labor and Social Security and Family and Social Policy) to improve recruitment and employment practices among seasonal migrant agriculture workers in Türkiye.
+Project partners include Anatolia, Balsu, Coca-Cola, Erturk, Işık Tarım, Jayanti, Jordans Dorset Ryvita, Kellogg’s, KFC, Marks & Spencer, Nestle, Olam, Ozgur, Pagmat, Pepsico, Sabrilar, Tiriyakiler, Unilever, Usta, and Yavuz.

 The project is supported by the Sustainable Agriculture Initiative Platform (SAI) and Sustainable Spices Initiative (SSI).
 The commodities in project scope include apricot, cumin, grape, hazelnut, maize seed, potato, pistachio, sugar beet and sunflower seed.
 New companies and commodities are added on a rolling basis.